nealbarshes/nealbarshes.github.io/PAD/Workshop/DopplerAudio/index.md

 <br>
 <p><u>Example #8</u>: Contralateral limb of aforementioned 64 year-old man with diabetes and history of tobacco use.
 Exam done for foot pains.
 Normal ejection fraction and kidney function.
 Dorsalis pedis artery Doppler signal with ABI of 0.53</p>

+<p>As in Example #5, there seems to be forward flow throughout diastole in this example.
+This and the elevated heart rate may give one an impression of normality.
+Focus on the systolic upstroke, however, and you should be able to appreciate the still-lower slope (prolonged upstroke) heard here. </p>

         <div class='playlist'>
         <div class='labeled-audio'><audio preload='metadata' controls loop controlsList="nodownload"><source src='Files/ABI_053_P006LDP.mp3' type='audio/mpeg' ></audio></div>
         </div>